Dermatomyositis is an autoimmune inflammatory myositis.

 - adult dermatomyositis (ADM): typically affects adults around the age of 50

-There is cell-mediated injury targeted at striated muscle with resultant atrophy, oedema, coagulation necrosis, fibrosis and calcification.
+There is cell-mediated injury targeted at striated muscle with resultant atrophy, edema, coagulation necrosis, fibrosis and calcification.

 - elevated muscle enzymes (e.g. CK)